BOZ2323/your_bucket/README.md

 I used React.js for this project.
 React is perfect for projects where items constantly are being updated.This is where 'state' in react comes in very handy.
 I did all of the logic for the calcuations, Cost, Subtotal and Total Cost update as soon as there is any user input.
 I didn't get around to the axios request, but have done it in the past and know how it should look like.
-The styling was the last thing I took care of.
+The styling was the last thing I took care of, wish I had more time for that now :)

 ## To start the project :
 In the project directory, you can run: